-Performance Driven Share Unit Plan
+Performance Driven Share Unit Plan (awarded in 2005 and 2006)

-The plan awards performance driven share units, which are a form of restricted share unit, based on individual capabilities and potential and recent performance of senior officers and senior managers.
+The plan awards performance driven share units, which are a form of restricted share unit, based on individual capabilities, potential and recent performance of senior officers and senior managers.

-Each unit awarded entitles the recipient to a cash payment equal to the average market value of one Class A Non-Voting Share during the 20-day trading period that ends on (and includes) the last day of the period ending approximately three years from the date of award of the unit (the performance period).
+Each unit awarded entitles the recipient to a cash payment equal to the weighted average price of one Class A Non-Voting Share during the 20-day trading period that ends on (and includes) the last day of the period ending approximately three years from the date of award of the unit (the performance period).

-The number of share units awarded to each seniority level of senior officers and senior managers during 2005 was based upon a guideline allocation multiplied by the total number of plan participants at each seniority level, divided by the current price of a Class A Non-Voting Share to establish the total number of share units available to be awarded under the plan.
-The actual number of share units awarded to individual plan participants was decided by management in its discretion, as approved by the Board of Directors.
+The number of share units awarded to each seniority level during 2005 and 2006 was based upon a guideline allocation (expressed as a percentage of salary) multiplied by the total number of plan participants at each seniority level, divided by the current price of a Class A Non-Voting Share to establish the total number of share units available to be awarded under the plan.

-In 2006, the number of share units awarded to senior officers and senior managers will be determined in the same manner as in 2005, except the total number of share units available to be awarded under the plan will be multiplied by the following two equally-weighted factors prior to determination of the individual awards:
+The total number of share units available to be awarded under the plan in 2006 was multiplied by the following two equallyweighted factors prior to determination of the individual awards: